XRPLF/rippled/Builds/XCode/README.md

 ## Important

-We don't recommend OS X for rippled production use at this time.
+We don't recommend macos for rippled production use at this time.
 Currently, the Ubuntu platform has received the highest level of quality assurance and testing.
+That said, macos is suitable for many development/test tasks.

 ## Prerequisites

-You'll need OSX 10.8 or later
+You'll need macos 10.8 or later

 To clone the source code repository, create branches for inspection or modification, build rippled using clang, and run the system tests you will need